xyzqm/garden/content/posts/orders.md

 Let's apply this idea to the CSES problem above.
 Say we've ordered the tasks in a way such that the $i$th task has duration $d_i$ and is completed at time $f_i$.
 Then, how does our exchange condition constrain the relationship between $d_1$ and $d_2$?

 Consider swapping the 1st and 2nd tasks.
 Then, the first observation we should make is that $f_2, f_3,..., f_n$  all remain unchanged.
 Therefore, we only need to consider how $f_1$ changes!
-This is why considering adjacent swaps in particular is so useful: in many cases, it will leave the suffix unchanged, leading to a much simpler analysis
+This is why considering adjacent swaps in particular is so useful: in many cases, it will leave the suffix unchanged, leading to a much simpler analysis.

 Going back to our problem, if our order is optimal, then the following must hold:
 $$